Gexi0619/oozh/content/arch/a-good-decision.md

 tags:
   -
   -
-thumbnail:
-description:
+description: A chance encounter at a flea market leads to a life-changing decision to care for a young girl.
 ---
 I was walking around my local Sunday flea market on a pleasant spring Sunday morning when I spotted a vendor with a pile of prescription glasses on one of his tables.
 I was pleased, because my search for glasses at thrift stores and other places had been rather unsuccessful for quite a while.
 I went through the pile, and I found a really nice pair of ladies’ glasses that appeared to me to have a prescription of somewhere around -9.00D.
 I attempted to haggle with the seller, but he wanted $10.00 and was firm on his price so I walked away without them.

 As I was leaving his booth, I spotted my neighbors walking in.
 Juanita, the mother, was accompanied by Oskar, the oldest boy, and Rebekka, the younger of 2 daughters.
 Oskar was around 14 and Rebekka was about 6.
 I knew their sister Maria was around 10 or 11 but she was not with them.
 Rebekka had been born in the US, but I was pretty sure that Jose and the rest of his family had been living in the country for a few years without the proper papers.
 But this was none of my business, and they seemed like nice people.